 Mamaroneck

 The magic of Broadway comes to life in the Hudson Valley at the Emelin Theatre.
-The large venue hosts stage productions, bands, comedy groups, and large dance troupes.
+The large venue hosts stage productions, bands, comedy groups, and dance troupes.
 Broadway stars often grace the stage, putting on show-stopping sets.
 You can also catch premieres of new plays written by Hudson Valley locals.

 Empire Live